franic220/plutus-engine/README.md

 > Executes `run`(found in `reader.rs`) to trigger the application.
 It also terminates execution when errors occur.
 ---
 **mapper.rs**
 > Contains all of the relevant enums and structs.
-The enums are used to define custom error types (`ReaderError`) and transactions types (`TransactionType`).
+The enums are used to define custom error types (`ReaderError`) and transaction types (`TransactionType`).
 The structs are used for defining the structure of the account data.
 ---
 **reader.rs**
 > Contains all of the logic for reading and writing to files.
 The types defined in `mapper.rs` are utilized in this file to process transactions.
 Any tests associated with processing transaction data, are contained within this file.